 This is far from a definitive guide to glow worms photography, but it is one way that worked for me.

 Jas, on the other hand, spent the time experimenting with painting with light – shining some dim light onto the waterfall and the surrounding rocks.
 And here is a cracker of an image she managed to capture

 What are glow worms?

 Well, glow worms are not actually worms.
-They are the larvae stage of a flying insect.
-They are Australia’s answer to fireflies.
-While we don’t have fireflies, the glow worms only occur in Australia and New Zealand.
+They are the larvae stage of a flying insect closely related to fireflies.
+But while fireflies also occur in Asia and the Americas, as well as Australia, glow worms only occur in Australia and New Zealand.

 Walking back to the carpark at night